Foundation.jpg

 Westminster Presbyterian Church Foundation was incorporated in 1974 for the purpose of supporting the religious and charitable mission of Westminster Presbyterian Church.
 The Foundation is a separate legal entity from Westminster Church that is tax-exempt and can invest gifts for long term growth and appreciation.
 Since the receipt of the first bequest in 1975, hundreds of individuals and families have contributed to the Foundation through bequests, direct gifts, memorials, and other contributions.

 Westminster Presbyterian Church Foundation offers donors like you the opportunity to make gifts or bequests that will have a lasting impact on the church and its ministry.
 Your gift to the Foundation is never spent; only earnings from your gifts are distributed to the church.
 The goals of the Foundation Board are prudent investment of assets and preservation of principal.
-On average, the Foundation has contributed more than $300,000 a year to Westminster.
+On average, over the last 30 years, the Foundation has contributed more than $300,000 a year to Westminster.
 A large portion of the annual distribution goes directly to church operations, outreach projects, preservation of the building, and Fine Arts events.

 Westminster Society: Recognizing Your Generosity